Kurisutaru/trickcal-couponstance/README.md

 # Trickcal Coupon Stance

 ## Changelog
+1. [NEW] Parsing coupon mechanism, thanks to Author of [Trickcal Alarm](https://github.com/ngvf1222/Trickcal_alarm) for the Naver feed url !
-1. Adding feature to Post Discord Webhook
+2. Adding feature to Post Discord Webhook
-2. Adding things to make playwright behavior like real human on top of humanizer script (maybe work, maybe not)
+3. Adding things to make playwright behavior like real human on top of humanizer script (maybe work, maybe not)
-3. Retry on failed input coupon
+4. Retry on failed input coupon
-4. Log Rotation every sunday
+5. Log Rotation every sunday

 ## Pre-Changelog
 1. Adding .env and support multiple UID in single run